Summary

 Notable Quotes

-"Choosing among tools can be really hard because every team and researcher is different."
+"Choosing among so many UX tools is hard because every team and researcher is different."

 More Videos